crazyramirez/babylonjs-ReadyPlayerMe-Animation-Combiner/readme.md

 <b><span>&#10003;</span>
 Main Code</b>
 - Everything is in main.js in js folder.
+- I use Blending function to smooth the movement between animations.
 - Very simple, take a look and I hope you enjoy it
 <br>